jobinesh/k8s/helidon-istio-movies-mp/README.md

 # Helidon Istio MP Example

-This example implements a simple REST service using MicroProfile that is proxied by Istio Service Mesh at runtime See this post to learn more: https://www.jobinesh.com/2019/09/setting-up-istio-service-mesh-for.html
+This example implements a simple REST service using MicroProfile that is proxied by Istio Service Mesh at runtime.

+See this post to learn more: https://www.jobinesh.com/2019/09/setting-up-istio-service-mesh-for.html
 ## Prerequisites